TheDarkLynx786/website-code-nextjs/lynx-website/src/_content/about.md

 # I am Murtaza Haque!
 As a disciple of the computing arts (computer scientist), I welcome you to my finely-crafted JavaScript and CSS mound.
 <br>
-I develop small solvers, video games, websites, machine learning models, and I am continuing to expand my skillset in this growing world of fascinating new gadgets and gizmos.
+I develop small solvers, video games, websites, machine learning models, and I love to play around with the fun new tools and technologies that keep rapidly developing.
 <br>
 Oh but that's not all I do.
 <br>